 You can also make a deposit to an inmates account via credit card online at the:

-The Lyon County Jail will complete fingerprint cards for applicant fingerprints.
+The Lyon County Jail will complete fingerprint cards prints for applicant fingerprints.
 The fee is $10.00 per card.
-Fingerprints are taken on Mondays and Fridays from 8:00 AM to 4:00 PM.
+This must be in cash.
+You will receive a receipt.
+Fingerprints will be taken Monday through Friday (excluding holidays) from 8:00 AM to 4:00 PM.

 Pay For Stay: